PC Card

 PC Card is a technical standard specifying an expansion card interface for laptops and PDAs.
 The PCMCIA originally introduced the 16-bit ISA-based PCMCIA Card in 1990, but renamed it to PC Card in March 1995 to avoid confusion with the name of the organization.
 The CardBus PC Card was introduced as a 32-bit version of the original PC Card, based on the PCI specification.
-CardBus slots are backwards compatible, but older slots are not forward compatible with CardBus cards.
+CardBus slots are backward compatible, but older slots are not forward compatible with CardBus cards.

 Although originally designed as a standard for memory-expansion cards for computer storage, the existence of a usable general standard for notebook peripherals led to the development of many kinds of devices including network cards, modems, and hard disks.

 The PC Card port has been superseded by the ExpressCard interface since 2003, which was also initially developed by the PCMCIA.
 The organization dissolved in 2009, with its assets merged into the USB Implementers Forum.

 Applications

+Various PC Cards, from left to right: